jie108/dagbagM/Simulation_scripts/README.md

 ## data_generation.R

-This file has the scripts for generating data for simulation.
+This file has the scripts for generating data for simulation with continuous and binary nodes.

 ## simulation_continuous:
 This file has the sripts for running dagbagM with and without bootstrap and MMHC and PC-alg for simulations with the continuous nodes only